mwcproject/mwc-qt-wallet/DOC/cold_wallet_software_installation_guide.md

 ## Install Latest MWC Qt Wallet Software

-Now it’s time to install the latest version of MWC Qt Wallet from the .deb installation file on your other USB device.
+Now it's time to install the latest version of MWC Qt Wallet from the .deb installation file on your other USB device.
 *   Insert the USB device with the MWC Qt Wallet .deb installation file into the computer booted from your cold wallet USB device.
 *   Open a terminal window by pressing ctrl-alt-t
 *   Type the command:
     *   cp /media/ubuntu/&lt;USB device name>/mwc-qt-wallet_&lt;version>-linux64-standardcpu.deb .
 *   Type the command:
     *   sudo apt install ./mwc-qt-wallet_&lt;version>-linux64-standardcpu.deb
-*   Enter ‘Y’ when prompted.
+*   Enter ‘Y' when prompted.

 Where &lt;version> is replaced with the actual version information from the name of the installation file.